slDeng1003/GILD/README.md

 # Enhancing Online Reinforcement Learning with Meta-Learned Objective from Offline Data

-Official code for *Enhancing Online Reinforcement Learning with Meta-Learned Objective from Offline Data, AAAI 2025 (under review)*
+Official code for *Enhancing Online Reinforcement Learning with Meta-Learned Objective from Offline Data, AAAI 2025 (accept)*

 GILD is intended for three  vanilla off-policy RL methods, which are DDPG, TD3 and SAC.